makzan/beginning-jquery-course/source/cards/16-jquery-lecture-4.md

 </pre>
 <p>Usually we want to inspect the returned data before we know how to make use of the API.
 </p>
 <p>The console logging can show the returned data in browser’s console.
 There are also browser extensions that formats JSON responses.
-In Mac, I use <a href="http://www.helloresolven.com/portfolio/rested/">RESTed</a> app and <a href="https://luckymarmot.com/paw">Paw</a> app.
+In Mac, I use <a href="https://luckymarmot.com/paw">Paw</a> app.
 </p>

 ## Manipulating DOM elements